cwchentw/lightweight-cms/content/howto/create-lightweight-cms-theme.md

 ### `loadSection()` Function

-The necessary function to load layout for sections in a Lightweight CMS site.
+The necessary function to load the layout for sections in a Lightweight CMS site.
 In a similiar fashion, it receives no parameter.
 Here shows an example:

 ```php
 function loadSection()